AresMUSH/aresmush/game/plugins/scenes/help/en/repose.md

 > **Tip:** To ensure you get only the poses for your scene, do `repose/clear` at the beginning of your scene to clear out any old poses.

-## Pose Order

-Pose order tracking is a tool to help you keep track of whose turn it is.
-It is **not** intended to be a strict restriction on who's allowed to pose.
-Use any order you like in a given scene.

-`repose/order` - Shows the pose order of the room.

-By default, the system will nudge you when it's your turn to pose, according to the established pose order.
-This notification will only happen after the first turn, when repose is on, and when at least three people are in a scene.
-You can disable this notification or temporarily gag it until your next login.

-`repose/nudge <on, off or gag>`

-If someone idles out but hasn't left the room, you can remove them from the pose order.
-As soon as they pose again, they'll jump in at their new spot.

-`repose/drop <name>`

 ## Turning Repose On and Off